Duck call: Construction

 As a tool, a duck call is like a traditional whistle made to emulate the sound of a duck.
-Early duck calls were simple woodwind instruments with a barrel, a sound board and a cork that is used to hold the reed into place on the sound board, make up what is known as the insert.
+Early duck calls were simple woodwind instruments with a barrel, a sound board and a cork that is used to hold the reed in place on the sound board, make up what is known as the insert.
 The insert is the end in which the sound is produced.
 Hunters would use the air from their diaphragms into the call while saying "hut", "wuit", or "oak" to make the single quack.
 In order for a hunter to make the feeding call, the hunter must say a quick repetition of "tiki-tika" or "duga-duga".
 With the improvement of calls and calling techniques the more experienced callers do not use their voice to perform their techniques.
 The more experienced callers simply push the air from their diaphragms with no words to be spoken into the call.
 There are many other variations and techniques to make effective sounds with a duck call.

-The two most common high quality duck call materials are wood and acrylic.
+The two most common high-quality duck call materials are wood and acrylic.
 The key difference between wood and acrylic duck calls is that acrylic calls are much louder and carry much further than wood duck calls.
 This is important for different types of duck hunting.
 Different waterfowl hunters have varying opinions on what the best type of duck call is and when it is most effective.
 It boils down to personal opinion.
 Acrylic calls are preferred in large open spaces for a call to reach out and find the ducks.
 Most acrylic calls have the capability of getting much louder than double reed calls.
 When hunting in timber or swampy area, a wood call is preferable.
 Another key difference is that acrylic is known to show less sound variance over the temperature ranges expected in a duck blind.

 Wood expands and contracts with the changing temperature and humidity levels.
 It is still the preferred call, as it is more time-consuming to manufacture and design.
 However, decorative duck calls can be quite elaborate and expensive.